Adventist Choir Wins International Chorale Festival in Singapore

 In another social media post, Punay reminisced about the early days of organizing the group.
 "Five years ago, I founded a group and named it Sola Gratia.
 The name means so much to me, reflecting on where I was at that time.
 I knew God’s grace had sustained me and allowed me to be where He wanted me to be.
 Even now, there are and will always be many hurdles in life, but my experience with Sola will always be a testimony to share with all of you," he said.

 "I think God did everything perfectly so that we could all realize that nothing is impossible with Him.
-Even up to our last send-off concert, I knew we had big work to do; all we had were our five loaves and two fish, and I knew He would do the miracle.
+Even up to our last send-off concert, I knew we had big work to do; all we had were our 5 loaves and 2 fish, and I knew He would do the miracle.
 Yes, indeed, God did perform a miracle, and He used so many people to make it work for Him," Punay shared.

 The presence of Adventist choirs on the international stage has opened doors for the public to learn more about the message of hope through music.
 These opportunities pave the way for collaboration and relationship-building, allowing the community to experience the Adventist lifestyle and character firsthand.